TLINDEN/twenty4/README.md

     Monte Carlo value for Pi is 3.172955438 (error 1.00 percent).
     Serial correlation coefficient is -0.004405 (totally uncorrelated = 0.0).

+    Entropy = 7.994904 bits per byte.

+    Optimum compression would reduce the size
+    of this 35147 byte file by 0 percent.

+    Chi square distribution for 35147 samples is 248.29, and randomly would exceed this value 60.64 percent of the times.

+    Arithmetic mean value of data bytes is 127.9724 (127.5 = random).
+    Monte Carlo value for Pi is 3.101929315 (error 1.26 percent).
+    Serial correlation coefficient is -0.000624 (totally uncorrelated = 0.0).

 For comparision, AES result:

     Entropy = 7.994892 bits per byte.